JustinGausin/JustinGausin.github.io/_posts/2020-12-16-logistic_regression.md

 X = np.array([-1, -0.8, -0.6, -0.4, -0.2, 0, 0.2, 0.4, 0.6, 0.8, 1])
 Y = np.array([-5.4, -4.9, -4.5, -3.6, -2.7, -2, -1.1, -0.1, 0.1, 1.1, 1.5])
 N=X.shape[0]
-mu = .1

 mA=np.array([np.ones(N),X])
 mA=np.transpose(mA)

-#The result should be similar to the expected 'A' matrix:
+#The result of mA should be similar to the expected 'A' matrix for our formula:
 #[[ 1.  -1. ]
 # [ 1.  -0.8]
 # [ 1.  -0.6]